-Reading guide Ryôji Arai
+Reading guide to Ryôji Arai

 In Basu ni notte a little boy is waiting for a bus.
 As he waits, doing nothing, unlikely enough the “whole world” appears in a long parade before his eyes and when the bus finally arrives, after several days, it’s full!